 In accordance with the property’s procedures, share in the common responsibility for the safe evacuation or management of colleagues and visitors in the event of a fire or security alert or alarm.
 This includes weekly fire alarm checks whilst cleaning and keeping a record of the checks

 The current duties of this job do not require a criminal record (Disclosure Scotland) check to be carried out.

 No formal educational qualification required.

-• Cleaning and presentation of public areas or holiday-rental accommodation to the highest standards
+• Cleaning and presentation of areas open to the public or holiday-rental accommodation

 • Evidence of acting to identify health and safety issues, required repairs, damage etc.